-Penny Molina serves as board president and chairs the Event/Fundraising Committee.
-She and her husband Phil are joyful stewards of Still Point Flower Farm, a 10-acre flower farm and wedding venue in Brooklyn, WI.
-She currently grows flowers to sell to florists and through her flower CSA.
-During the summer, the farm also hosts weddings and other agricultural tourism events.
-Having worked in the agriculture sector for the last 20 years, she assisted farmers through her positions at DATCP’s Dairy Business Innovation Center, the Biodynamic Association and the Food Finance Institute.
-She helped found a local farming network, Bountiful Brooklyn to aid neighboring small family farmers gain marketplace awareness.
-Newly retired, Penny volunteers as a farm mentor with Women Food Agricultural Network (WFAN) and as a youth mentor through Girls, Inc of Greater Madison in Evansville and at the afterschool program at St. John’s Church, Evansville.
+Penny Molina serves as the current SCWFU board president.
+She and her husband Phil are joyful stewards of Still Point Flower Farm, a 15-acre flower farm in Brooklyn, WI.
+During the summer, they grow beautiful flowers for their CSA and host weddings and other agricultural tourism events.
+Having worked in the agriculture business sector for the last 20 years, she assisted farmers through her positions at DATCP’s Dairy Business Innovation Center, the Biodynamic Association and UW’s Food Finance Institute.
+She helped found a local farming network, Bountiful Brooklyn, to aid neighboring small family farmers in gaining marketplace awareness.
+Newly retired from her professional career, Penny volunteers as a farm mentor with Women Food Agricultural Network (WFAN) and as a youth mentor through Girls Inc. of Evansville.

 Kathy Pennington